React Router: A Beginner's Guide with Examples

 yarn add react-router-dom

-Now that we've installed React Router, we can start setting up routes within our application.
+Now that the router is installed, we can start setting up routes within our application.
 Routes define which React components should be rendered for specific URLs.
 Typically, you would define your routes in the main component of your application, such as App.js.

-To import the necessary components from react-router-dom, add the following code snippet:
+To import the necessary components from react-router-dom library, add the following code snippet:

 import { BrowserRouter as Router, Route, Switch } from 'react-router-dom';

-Next, we'll wrap our entire application with the Router component.
-This is where React Router will manage the routing of our app:
+Next, we'll wrap our entire application with the Router component:

 function App() {